How Not to Recap a Marketing Conference

 He spoke.
 I swooned.
 He spoke of cultivating creativity and the bombastic sources in which we can find them.
 I’ll write a post about that topic someday.

-Presenting with incalculable credibility, embraced the eye of his charisma.
+Presenting with incalculable credibility, I embraced his charisma like the marketing sheeple I abhor.
 I was going to create, honey.

 After that intro, the two-day marketing conference was a choose-your-adventure scenario and, if I am being brutally honest, a decisive letdown compared to what I had just witnessed.
 But be warned – this post is not about my limited learnings from those days.
 It’s much more useless.